 You may also like: 5 Health and Fitness Apps to Get Fit for Free at Home

-Despite the DU branding which possibly reminds you of a certain battery saver, this is a legitimately good screen recording app.
+Screen Recorder is a legitimately good screen recording app that is ad-free.
 It allows recording of your phone’s screen 1080p 60fps which is not a very common feature.
-DU Screen Recorder dares to step into the fun territory with an in-built GIF maker along with other features such as a front camera feed, built-in video editor, shake gestures, etc. The app has a decent UI it doesn’t feel quite like a quality app.
+Screen Recorder dares to step into the fun territory with an in-built GIF maker along with other features such as a front camera feed, built-in video editor, shake gestures, etc. The app has a decent UI it doesn’t feel quite like a quality app.
 Tablet support is a bit flaky too.
 By default, the app will add a watermark to your videos but this can be turned off in the settings.

 You can obviously tell this is not particularly a screen recording app.
 Yet, even though it’s not quite known, Google Play Games does let you record your screen.
 If you’re only interested in recording your screen while gaming, that is.
 It’s not the best screen recording tool but it gets the job done and you don’t have to install another app because this one is already pre-installed on your phone.
 All you have to do is go to the game’s page on the Google Play Games app and tap the Record icon at the top of the screen.
 When you launch the game, the front camera feed will also be recorded along with the screen as well as any sounds nearby.
 The camera feed can be moved around on the screen to any place, fortunately.
 This makes it slightly less intrusive than it could’ve been.